 Unlike previous logos, this one has a typically masculine energy.
 The anchor, dark color palette, and Quantico-Bold font — inspired by military lettering — imbue the logo with a certain strength or toughness not commonly associated with smoothie bars.
 A solid choice for a protein smoothie brand.

 This cheerful logo with its bright purple and pale pink colors will have any passerby craving a smoothie.
 The icon, made to resemble the blades of a blender, is highly distinctive and would be recognizable in any color, while the angular Quantico-Bold font adds a futuristic element.

 Where can I find a smoothie logo in vector format?

-You can download a scalable vector graphic when you design your logo with Zarla and opt for the Premium package.
+You can download a scalable vector graphic for free when you design your logo with Zarla.
 Logos in vector format are great because they can be enlarged without compromising quality.

 How do I design a smoothie logo?